drbeco/xadreco/.github/BECOSYSTEMS_CODE_OF_CONDUCT.md

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of the core team or the owner of the repository immediately.

-We expect everyone to follow these rules anywhere in thoughtbot's project codebases, issue trackers, chatrooms, and mailing lists.
+We expect everyone to follow these rules anywhere in BecoSystems' project codebases, issue trackers, chatrooms, and mailing lists.

 Finally, don't forget that it is human to make mistakes!
 We all do.
 Let's work together to help each other, resolve issues, and learn from the mistakes that we will all inevitably make from time to time.